Learn the difference between wood putty vs. wood filler and how and when to use each.

 Wood fillers should be used for larger, indoor wood projects like filling large holes in a wood floor or a decent sized dent in a piece of furniture.

-It works great on unfinished projects because you can sand it down, stain it or paint it as you finish the entire piece of wood.
+It works great on unfinished wood projects and raw wood because you can sand it down, stain it or paint it as you finish the entire piece of wood.
+Wood filler products mostly come in water-based wood fillers and petroleum-based wood fillers or solvent-based wood fillers.

 Disclosure; this post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 This does not affect the price you pay.
 This disclosure statement refers to the rest of the amazon links and other affiliate links in this post.